 A. Yes, they often do.
-Neonatal seizures are seizures that occur shortly after birth or during the neonatal period, and can indicate that a birth injury occurred.
-In fact, seizures may be the first (and perhaps only) clinical sign of a brain injury or disorder in a newborn baby.
-Seizures frequently develop in babies who sustained oxygen deprivation around the time of birth.
+Newborn, neonatal seizures occur shortly after birth or during the following hours and days and can indicate that a birth injury occurred.
+In fact, seizures may be the first (and perhaps only) clinical sign of a brain injury in a newborn baby.
+Seizures frequently develop in babies who experienced oxygen deprivation around the time of birth.

 What are seizures?

 Seizures occur when there are abnormal electrical discharges in the brain due to brain injury.
 Symptoms include convulsions, brain disturbances, and altered consciousness.
 Other indications can include:

 - Eye movements, blinking or eyelid fluttering, eyes rolling up, staring

 - Sucking, smacking, chewing and a protruding tongue